lucass-carneiro/SURGE/DTU/design/karan.md

 All who don't see this are simply in denial of the surrounding reality.
 It is better to learn how to *win* in a bad society than to hopelessly try to change it and be a tool.

 ## Areas of Their Life

-The core belief affects *all areas of a character's life*.
-Filling the areas below with "doesn't care" **IS** valid

 ### Goals